SolastaMods/SolastaUnfinishedBusiness/Documentation/Feats.md

 You can channel cosmic forces of evil to gain these benefits:
 • Increase any ability score by 1, to a maximum of 20.
 • Once per turn, when you damage a creature you can see within 60 feet of yourself, you can also deal necrotic damage to it.
-The necrotic damage equals 1d6 + your proficiency bonus, and you regain a number of hit points equal to this necrotic damage dealt.
+The necrotic damage equals 1d6 + your proficiency bonus, and you regain a number of hit points equal to 1D6 + your proficiency bonus.
 You can use this benefit a number of times equal to your proficiency bonus, and you regain all expended uses when you finish a long rest.

 # 13. - *Blade Mastery* © [UB]